Nicoolandgood/nucliar/README.md

 }
 ```

 Inside the first part, you will find global configuration.
-Any change made to this configuration will affect all types of component.
+Any change made to it will affect all types of component.
-As of the second part, it will only affect the type above the key.
+As of the second part, it will scope the configuration to a specific type.
 Note that all of the global properties are valid for each component type.
 **Any type scoped configuration overrides its global counterpart.**

 Thus, if you want to use `jsx` only on function-based components, you will have to change the configuration as such: